Mohammedkhasif/week-2/README.md

 # week-2
-i ave improved the week 1 code here
+i have improved the week 1 code here and the dataset is same as previous